 - The interest rate you charge must be commercially reasonable in an IRA.
 You also must not give extreme discounts or violate the exclusive benefits rule (by excessively exceeding the current market rate).
 This means no excessive rates or heavy loan discounts.

-- You can write an unsecured loan, which can be risky or secure it to real estate or another asset.
+- You can write an unsecured loan, which can be risky, as your only path to repayment is the courts and hopes of seizing assets.
+Normally, someone would secure it to real estate or another asset, and only do unsecured lending with parties they have an extreme level of trust and long-standing business relationship.
 Be clear about your IRA's positions within the debt structure of the borrower & whether there are any existing liens on the collateralized assets.
 Ensure that you have a clear path to pursue the borrower in case of a default.

 - You will want to tie the interest rate to the Index of Applicable Rates.
 Pick a rate that matches your timeframe.
 The applicable federal rate (AFR) is the minimum interest rate that the Internal Revenue Service (IRS) allows for private loans.
 Each month the IRS publishes a set of interest rates that the agency considers the minimum market rate for loans.